ThomasMertes/seed7/src/read_me.txt

                          libraries are linked together to an
                          executable).
 Under Linux/Unix/BSD this
-                         is usually ".o" Under Windows this is ".o" for MinGW and cygwin, but ".obj" for MSVC and bcc32.
+                         is usually ".o" Under Windows this is ".o" for MinGW and Cygwin, but ".obj" for MSVC and bcc32.

   EXECUTABLE_FILE_EXTENSION: The extension which is used by the